Levee breach: Intentional breaches

-Examples of levee breaches
+Examples

 New Orleans

-The words levee and levee breach were brought heavily into the public consciousness after the levee failures in metro New Orleans on August 29, 2005 when Hurricane Katrina passed east of the city.
+The words levee and levee breach were brought heavily into the public consciousness after the levee failures in metro New Orleans on August 29, 2005, when Hurricane Katrina passed east of the city.
 Levees breached in over 50 different places submerging 80 percent of the city.
 Most levees failed due to water overtopping them but some failed when water passed underneath the levee foundations causing the levee wall to shift and resulting in catastrophic sudden breaching.
 The sudden breaching released water at a high velocity that moved houses off their foundations and tossed cars into trees.
 This happened in the Lower Ninth Ward when the Industrial Canal breached and also in the Lakeview neighborhood when the 17th Street Canal breached.
 At least 1,464 people perished.
 In New Orleans, the United States Army Corps of Engineers is the Federal agency responsible for levee design and construction as defined in the Flood Control Act of 1965 and subject to local participation requirements, some of which were later waived.
 Fault has been aimed at the Corps of Engineers, their local contractors, and local levee boards.